nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ## Step 1: Create a project

-- Click on the three vertical lines to open the navigation menu and scroll down to "IAM & Admin", select the "Manage Resources" page.
+- Click on the three vertical lines to open the navigation menu and scroll down to <span class="highlight_txt">IAM & Admin</span>, select the <span class="highlight_txt">Manage Resources</span> page.

 ![](./gcp_images/gcp_project1.png "Manage resources tab")

-- Click on "Create Project", enter a unique project name ("My First Project" in the example below), and click "Create".
+- Click on <span class="highlight_txt">Create Project</span>, enter a unique project name ("My First Project" in the example below), and click <span class="highlight_txt">Create</span>.
 The "Location" entry can be left as "No organization" (if a centralized billing account is set up, there would be options to set an "Organization" and "Location" with the G Suite organization name.)

 ![](./gcp_images/gcp_project2.png "Create Project button")